Jaldekoa/BCRA-Wrapper/README.md

 You will be able to access resources related to the main and monetary variables information published by the BCRA.

 - ### Central de Deudores v1.0
 You will be able to access resources related to the main variables information published by the BCRA.

+- ### Régimen de Transparencia v1.0
+You will be able to access standardized information that financial entities must publish according to BCRA regulations.
+It allows consulting products, interest rates, commissions, and other regulated data.

 ---